vygr/ChrysaLisp/STATUS.md

 ------

 Remove the pipe class and some associated methods !
-Now all in Lisp. :) Minor slow down on system builds but this save 3KB of boot_image, so going to run with it.
+Now all in Lisp. :) Minor slow down on system builds but this saves 3KB of boot_image, so going to run with it.

+(pipe-close) waits with a select for all stderr and stdout inputs to stop.

+msg_in class can now take an existing mailbox id.
+This allows the slave class to reuse the standard process mailbox for its stdin stream rather than create yet another.

+Created msg_out::wait_ack in readiness for a non blocking mode.
+This function will allow a stream to catch up with any acks it ignored while in none blocking mode and deinit uses it to clear up all outstanding ack messages.

 ------